VishnuGShephertz/Android-Push-Notification-in-PhoneGap-application/README.md

 # About Application

 1. This application shows how can we integrate Push Notification using App42 API in Phone-Gap Android application.
+2. How we can send Push Notification using App42 Java-Script as well as Android Push Notification API.
+3. How easily we can communicate between HTML and android native features in Phone Gap application of Android.

 # Running Sample